MATERIALS

 GOVERNANCE

-Wheat is a family-founded company and remains partly family-owned.
-It was started in 2002 by Charlotte and Peter Galsgaard, who are still active in management alongside, among others, CEO Thomas Frederiksen.
-Our leadership team combines many years of industry experience with a strong values-based foundation.
+Wheat is a family-founded and partially family-owned company, established in 2002 by Charlotte and Peter Galsgaard, who remain active in management alongside CEO Thomas Frederiksen and others.
+Our leadership team combines extensive industry experience with a strong value-based foundation.

 Ethics and Responsibility

-We have a clear policy for responsible business conduct, covering everything from anti-corruption and data security to respect for human rights and labor rights in our global supply chain.
-Our decision-making processes are rooted in respect for people and the environment, transparency, and legal compliance.
+We have a clear policy for responsible business conduct, covering areas such as anti-corruption, data security, and respect for human rights and labor rights in our global supply chain.
+Our decision-making processes are grounded in respect for people and the environment, transparency, and legal compliance.

-As part of our journey toward B Corp certification, we work systematically with ESG (Environmental, Social, Governance).
-Our current focus is on mapping and collecting data to strengthen our strategic initiatives.
+As part of our journey toward B Corp-certification, we are systematically working with ESG (Environmental, Social, Governance).
+Our current focus is on mapping and collecting data in order to strengthen our strategic initiatives.

 Transparency

-We are in the process of strengthening our reporting and documentation so that our stakeholders – from customers to partners – can follow our progress.
-Our ambition is to become a role model for responsible leadership in the children’s wear industry.
+We are working to strengthen our reporting and documentation so that our stakeholders – from customers to partners – can follow our progress.
+Our ambition is to develop into a role model for responsible leadership in the children’s apparel industry.

 We are guided by: